unhcr-americas/LAPOP-SMA/README.md

 In addition the following are also available:

  * Verify correlations
- * Calculating some high-level data quality points
+ * Prediction Models
  * Out of fear of being a crime victim
  * Statistics on bribery
- * Spatial heterogeneity
  * Trends analysis of Binomial variable
  * Cluster Analysis
- * Prediction Models
- * Verify correlations
+ * Spatial heterogeneity
+ * Calculating some high-level data quality points

 ## Package functions

-The package:
+The package includes functions stored in the `R` folder:

  1. Pull survey data - download all of the merged files that exist for each country individually from the [LAPOP Datasets](http://datasets.americasbarometer.org/database/index.php).
 Because of the [dataset licence](datasets.americasbarometer.org/database/agreement.html), data are not included in the package